olicauli/qotd-michael-bot/README.md

 3. create a `.env` file in the root directory, set `GUILD_ID`, `CLIENT_ID`, `TOKEN`, values to dev discord server ID, the bot application ID, and the bot token respectively
 4. set `GENERAL_ID` as your general channel (it posts michael monday there), and `DAILY_TOPIC_ID` for your daily questions channel (it creates daily question threads there)
 5. start the bot with `npm run start`

+## Config
+`config.json` contains the following options:

+- `guild`: specifies what guild it will post in
+- `channels`: the channels it will post michael monday and the daily questions in respectively
+- `qotd`: the settings for when it will post the qotd.
+    - `

 ## Script Usage
 `npm run start`